How Do I Prevent Mammary Cysts?

 - Propolis, an extract from beehives, inhibits the activity of the enzyme aromatase.
 This can help slow down the production of excess estrogen.

 - The black hoof mushroom (Phellinus linteus) stimulates the production of defensive cells, slowing the growth and formation of certain malignant cells.
 Not to mention, it reduces cell adhesion.
 Additionally, it inhibits the growth of both types of breast cancer cells.
 If you have cancer, you should consume it during and after a cycle of chemotherapy or radiotherapy treatment.
 Also, you can combine it with other mushrooms including almond mushrooms (Agaricus blasei), turkey tail mushrooms (Coriolus versicolor), or reishi mushrooms (Ganoderma lucidum).
 We recommend that you take them on an empty stomach along with some kind of citrus juice.

 - Milk thistle (Silybum marianum) can help the liver maintain health and good function.
 Ultimately, proper liver function will allow for good levels of estrogen.
 Milk thistle is also a good antioxidant.
 Additionally, it has antineoplastic effects (which prevent the development of tumorous cells).

 Underwire bras can block the circulation of blood and lymph in the chest, the vertebrae, and the back.
 If it is difficult or impossible for you to switch to bras without underwires, you should try to wear bras as little as you can.

 Castor oil and clay

-First, leave it on until it has dried and afterwards clean the breast well.
-Sometimes, you can sleep with a clay compress on, and so it doesn’t dry out you can put some lettuce leaves on it and then wrap or lay an old cotton rag on it.
+First, leave it on until it has dried, and afterwards clean the breast well.
+Sometimes, you can sleep with a clay compress on.
+So that it doesn’t dry out, you can put some lettuce leaves on it.
+Then, you can wrap it or lay an old cotton rag over it.